 But when my baby hit the age of 2, I started to get anxious to be active again, so I laced up my kicks and started running a few times a week.
 A few months of running went by and I received a phone call from my college roommate.
 She had just finished her first half marathon, a grueling 13.1 mile race.
 “If I can do it, you can too”, she told me.
 Several more months went by and I kept thinking about our conversation.
 So on January 1, 2011, I made the bold goal to run my first half marathon that year.

-In 2012, I made the bold goal to run TWO half marathons.
-I ran the Pittsburgh Half Marathon in May and the Hershey Half Marathon this past October.
-I was able to decrease my time by a few minutes with each race, but by October I was a bit burned out, so I took the months of November and December off from running to rest my aging body--you do the math, I'm no spring chicken.
+In 2012, I decided to make a bold goal to run TWO half marathons in one year.
+I ran the Pittsburgh Half Marathon in May and the Hershey Half Marathon in October.
+Bold or crazy…you decide, but I was able to decrease my time by a few minutes with each race.
+Although by October, I was a bit burned out and I took the months of November and December off from running to rest my aging body–you do the math, I’m no spring chicken.

 Now I’m gearing up for 2013.
 I have steadily decreased my time over these three races to a personal best of 2:03 and there’s no reason why I can’t break that 2 hour mark.
 This year’s goal is to improve my time and run in less than 2 hours.

-So I'm taking you along on my training this year for a change of pace.
-It might be slightly off topic, but running has become a passion of mine.
+Many people have said to me, “you’re crazy for running 13.1 miles” and when you think about it, it is CRAZY.
+But running has become a passion of mine.
+It gets me up in the morning.
 It gets me outside.
-It makes me feel strong, capable, and quit frankly I don't know of any single event in my life (outside of delivering a 10 pound baby without drugs) that has empowered me more.
+It makes me feel strong, capable, and quit frankly I don’t know of any single event in my life (outside of birthing 2 babies) that has empowered me more.

-I hope you'll join me!
 Are you a runner?
+What are your training for?
 Let us know in the comments.